"

 Other Processes

-Other welding processes, such as Submerged Arc Welding (SAW), can be used to weld stainless steel.
-Electron beam welding and laser welding are other processes that can be used for example.
-Because these processes are not likely to be found in a community college or technical school’s welding fabrication area, they are considered to be beyond the scope of the course.
+Other welding processes, such as SAW, electron beam welding, and laser welding, can be used to weld stainless steel.
+Because these processes are not likely to be found in a community college or technical school’s welding fabrication instruction, they are beyond the scope of this book.
 Students who are interested in learning more about these processes for stainless steel are encouraged to investigate further.

 Attributions